 - Sound and visual design

-Reference, Resource, or Learning Materials to be used by Students:Departmentally selected textbook and/or readings.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally-selected textbook and/or readings.
 Details provided by instructor of each course section.
-See Course Format.
+See course syllabus.